netizenorg/sxn/docs/for-jon.md

 - `css/mobile.css` file for mobile specific CSS rules

-i know u mentioned not having worked on an SPA before, but it's easeir than it might seem (if u don't mind a little JavaScript), i created a basic demo below in the "netnet standard library" section. but if u feel like we need to add new directories to the project architecture for the mobile site, i'd suggest we prefix them with `mobile-`, while testing this of course means u'll have to navigate to an ugly looking URL, but seeing as how i've got to work on custom logic for the URL routing we'll be able to change this once we deploy to our server.
+i know u mentioned not having worked on an SPA before, but it's easier than it might seem (if u don't mind a little JavaScript), i created a basic demo below in the "netnet standard library" section. but if u feel like we need to add new directories to the project architecture for the mobile site, i'd suggest we prefix them with `mobile-`, while testing this of course means u'll have to navigate to an ugly looking URL, but seeing as how i've got to work on custom logic for the URL routing we'll be able to change this once we deploy to our server.
 Just keep track of what u want the actual URLs to look like to the public && i'll make sure to implement that on the server side before we launch.

 ## Database